nikeshnazareth/verifiable-voting/cartoon/technicalities/script.md

 As long as at least one active IPFS node has the data, it will remain retrievable.

+Note that anyone in the world can host a node, including the voters and vote organiser, if they want to ensure data availability.

 ### Security

 It is worth noting that there is an obscure vulnerability introduced by IPFS.

 It is possible for someone to publish an IPFS fingerprint to Ethereum, without publishing the corresponding data to IPFS.

-This will result in users being unable to retrieve the data, and likely discarding it.
+This will result in users being unable to retrieve the data, and likely ignoring it.

-From a strictly record-keeping perspective, this situation is indistinguishable from one in which a user simply disregards votes they don't like, while claiming they were never published.
+From a strictly record-keeping perspective, this situation is indistinguishable from one in which a user simply disregards votes that they don't like, while claiming they were never published.

 Given the extreme transparency of the scheme, the truth will almost always be obvious from other considerations, such as whether other people could retrieve the data.